Axions at the meV Crossroads: Theory, Cosmology, Astrophysics, and Experiments: meV axions experiments

 However, pushing haloscope searches to higher masses presents a number of challenges.
 The resonant frequency of a cavity is typically set by its physical size $L$, such that it matches the photon wavelength $L \sim \lambda = c/f$.
 As the target axion mass (and therefore the desired resonant frequency) is increased, the size of the cavity must be decreased.
 This means that the sensitive volume of the cavity, $V\sim L^3\sim\lambda^3$ drops rapidly with increasing axion mass.
 In addition, the cavity power in the haloscope is typically picked up by an antenna and amplified.
 This coherent amplification adds an irreducible noise contribution, meaning that the noise level cannot be suppressed below the so-called Standard Quantum Limit, SQL, (at least using standard amplification techniques).
 This irreducible noise contribution becomes more significant with increasing frequency, further limiting the sensitivity of high-mass axion searches using coherent readouts.

-The Canfranc Axion Detection Experiment (CADEx) is a proposed search for axions in the mass range $330-460\,\mu\mathrm{eV}$ (corresponding to W-band frequencies, in the range $80-110\,\mathrm{GHz}$).
+The Canfranc Axion Detection Experiment (CADEx) is a proposed search for axions in the mass range $330-460\,\mu\mathrm{eV}$ (corresponding to W-band frequencies, in the range $80-110\,\mathrm{GHz}$)~\cite{Aja:2022csb,Aja:2025pul}.
 CADEx is a resonant-cavity-based search which aims to address the challenges described above in a number of ways.
 First, the reduction in sensitive volume at high frequencies will be mitigated through the coherent combination of seven flat rectangular cavities.
 The smallest dimension of each cavity, which sets the resonant frequency, is approximately $a \sim1.7\,\mathrm{mm}$, while the other two dimensions are much larger ($40-60\,a$), thereby maximizing the sensitive volume of each cavity while fitting in a 10 T superconducting magnet bore.
-Frequency sweep will be accomplished by tuning the thin dimension of the cavity using a sliding-wall mechanism, which has previously been demonstrated at frequencies around 26 GHz ~\cite{McAllister:2023ipr,Quiskamp:2023ehr}.
+In the CADEx experiment, the frequency sweep is performed by tuning the thin dimension of the cavity using a sliding-wall mechanism \cite{Aja:2022csb}, subsequently demonstrated at frequencies around 26 GHz~\cite{McAllister:2023ipr,Quiskamp:2023ehr}.
 The output from each of the seven cavities will be extracted using horn antennas and coherently combined and routed to the detecting system using a quasi-optical free-space setup, ensuring phase coherence among cavities.

 Second, the detection system is based on an array of superconducting Kinetic Inductance Detectors (KIDs)~\cite{day2003broadband}.
 KIDs are superconducting resonators whose resonance properties, \textit{i.e.} kinetic inductance, change in response to absorbed radiation.
 They are not limited by the SQL and their sensitivity surpasses that achieved by traditionally employed heterodyne receivers in this frequency range.
 An array of multiple KIDs based on Ti/Al bilayers will be used to sense the output signal for the haloscope~\cite{rollano2025dark}.
 On-chip polarization discrimination will be implemented to perform correlation analysis between the polarized axion-photon conversion signal and the unpolarized background.